Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes: Nazism and the Rise of Hitler

 Introduction

-• In spring 1945, eleven-year-old Helmuth overheard his parents having a serious conversation about the possibility of killing the family or his father committing suicide alone.
+• In spring 1945, eleven-year-old Helmuth overheard his parents discussing the terrifying possibility of killing the family or his father committing suicide alone.
+His father, a well-known physician, feared retaliation from the Allies, believing they would respond as the Germans had against the Jews and disabled individuals.

-• The next day, Helmuth and his father spent their last happy moments in the woods before his father shot himself.
+• His father expressed his fear of revenge, stating, "Now the Allies will do to us what we did to the crippled and Jews."
+The next day, Helmuth and his father shared their last happy moments in the woods before his father took his own life.

-• Helmuth was deeply traumatized by these events and refused to eat at home for nine years, fearing his mother might poison him.
+• Helmuth was profoundly affected by these events and refused to eat at home for nine years, fearing that his mother might poison him.

-• In May 1945, Germany surrendered to the Allies after Hitler, Goebbels, and his family committed suicide in April 1945.
+• In May 1945, Germany surrendered to the Allies after Hitler, Goebbels, and their families committed suicide in April 1945.

 Class 9 History Chapter 3 Notes - Nazism and the Rise of Hitler